Skip to Content

 Cabinet sizing can make or break your ease of access in the kitchen and can affect overall storage as well.

-There are 3 main categories for standard kitchen cabinets: base cabinets, wall cabinets, and then tall cabinets.
-There are other basic cabinets such as corner and upper kitchen cabinets which we will also cover in the remaining parts of this article.
+There are 3 main categories for standard kitchen cabinets: base, tall, and wall cabinets.
+There are other basic cabinetry units such as corner and upper cabinets which we will also cover in the remaining parts of this article.

 Base cabinet size